awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-change-calendar.md

 Change Calendar, a capability of AWS Systems Manager, allows you to set up date and time ranges when actions you specify \(for example, in [Systems Manager Automation](systems-manager-automation.md) runbooks\) might or might not be performed in your AWS account\.
 In Change Calendar, these ranges are called *events*\.
 When you create a Change Calendar entry, you're creating a [Systems Manager document](sysman-ssm-docs.md) of the type `ChangeCalendar`\.
 In Change Calendar, the document stores [iCalendar 2\.0](https://icalendar.org/) data in plaintext format\.
 Events that you add to the Change Calendar entry become part of the document\.

+You can create a calendar and its events in the Systems Manager console\.
+You can also import an iCalendar \(`.ics`\) file that you have exported from a supported third\-party calendar provider to add its events to your calendar\.
+Supported providers include Google Calendar, Microsoft Outlook, and iCloud Calendar\.

 A Change Calendar entry can be one of two types:

 **`DEFAULT_OPEN`**, or Open by default